amandabfranca/easyHire-backend/README.md

   "cpf": "12345678901",
   "email": "johndoe@example.com",
   "phoneNumber": "+1234567890",
+  "address": {
     "street": "123 Main St",
     "number": "42",
     "city": "Exampleville",
     "state": "EX"
   }
+}
 ```
+Note: only personal data is entered at this time.
+Documents are inserted through the application (frontend).

 ### Searching for Employees

 To search for employees, send a GET request to `http://localhost:8080/employees`.

-### Accessing Employee Details

-To access the details of a specific employee, send a GET request to `http://localhost:8080/employees/{employeeId}`.

 ## License